Ligh7bringer/Website/content/resume.md

 design**. **Python** was used both for the front-end (Flask) and the back-end (Chatterbot).

-**English Language School Plovdiv**, Plovdiv, Bulgaria 	*09/2010 - 07/2015*

-*Secondary education*

 ## Experience

 **Software Engineer**, Codeplay Software (Edinburgh) *09/2019 - Present*

-**Event Staff**,
-Linton Recruitment (Edinburgh) *06/2017 - O7/2019*

-- Worked at different events such as weddings, conferences and dinners.
-- Worked in different positions such as waiter and cloak room attendant.
-- Was responsible for taking orders, handling dietary requirements and serving customers.
-- Worked in small teams and independently.

 ## Achievements